rolling-code/PowerShell-Scripts/README.md

 **servers_get_smb.ps1**

 Discovers every domain-joined Windows Server via Active Directory, then remotely enumerates each server’s SMB shares and their share-level permissions.

+---
+**gpo_delegation_check2.ps1**

+Audits Group Policy Object (GPO) permissions across your Active Directory domain, focusing on the key delegation levels you care about: read, edit, and full‐control.
+- If you see a trustee listed under GpoAll, they can fully manage that GPO—critically important for change control.
+- GpoEdit entries indicate who can modify policy settings.
+- GpoRead entries tell you who can view but not alter a GPO.